elfo-rs/actoromicon/src/ch03-00-actors.md

 Let's define a some simple actor using `elfo` and figure out what's happening.

-The simplest way to define an actor is functional style.
+The simplest way to define an actor as a function.

 For example, let's define the simplest counter:
 ```rust,ignore